 Sales are the life blood of every business.
-They’re what keeps them alive and can see an organisation blossom from a start-up, into an industry-leader, and even go on to become a global enterprise.
-Without them though, the future can quickly become uncertain.
+They are what keeps them alive and can see an organization blossom from a start-up, into an industry-leader and even go on to become a global enterprise.
+Without them, business will just dry up and the future can quickly become uncertain.

 Vital to landing sales and securing that healthy balance sheet is the ability to produce a consistent supply of high quality leads.
 And the web is fast becoming an unstoppable force when it comes to generating them – and one that you simply cannot afford to miss out on.

-The good news is that by being present online; using marketing tactics that are based around providing targeted and interesting content; and overall enabling yourself to be ‘found’ by the right type of people with the right type of need; you will be putting yourself in a great position to capitalise on it.
+The good news is that by having a strong presence online; using marketing tactics that focus on providing targeted and interesting content; and overall enabling your company to be ‘found’ by the right type of people with the right type of need; you will be putting yourself in a great position to capitalise on it.

-At the heart of any marketing strategy is knowing very clearly who your target customer is and how they go about finding information about what they need.
-This is not as easy as it may at first sound.
-You can find out more about defining your target customer and knowing what a good lead will look like, here.
+At the heart of any marketing strategy is knowing very clearly who your target customer is and how they go about finding information.
+But this is often not as easy as it might sound.

 Phase 1: Start building your assets